Stewart Murdoch

 Murdoch played for Fleetwood Town in English Football League One and English Football League Two from 2013 until 2015.
 He also spent time on loan in the English League Two playing for Northampton Town in season 2014–15.
 Murdoch then played for Ross County in the Scottish Premiership in season 2015–16, before moving to Dundee United.
-In season 2018–19, Murdoch returned on loan to East Fife before signing a permanent deal for the following season.
+In season 2018–19, Murdoch returned on loan to East Fife before signing a permanent deal the following season.

 Career

 Falkirk

 Murdoch came through the youth academy at Falkirk and remained there until 2007, when he signed his first professional contract and was included in the club's first team photo for the 2007–08 season.
 Ahead of the 2009–10 season, he signed a one-year contract with the club.
 Murdoch made his Falkirk first team debut on 8 November 2009, in a 3–3 home draw against Celtic, coming on as an 87th-minute substitute for Ryan Flynn.
 Murdoch made two further substitute appearances before going out on loan.